openstack-archive/novajoin/README.md

 Beyond those packages normally installed by Openstack, these are also
 required:

-python-kerberos
+{free}ipa-python

 Configuration
 =============

+The machine running the novajoin service needs to be enrolled as an IPA client.

 Run novajoin-install to install and configure the plugin on a pre-installed nova server.

-nova currently needs to be manually configured to enable the novajoin REST service and enable notifications:
+nova currently needs to be manually configured to enable the novajoin REST service and enable notifications in /etc/nova/nova.conf:

 vendordata_providers = StaticJSON, DynamicJSON
 vendordata_dynamic_targets = 'join@http://127.0.0.1:9999/v1/'